epandurski/swpt_trade/README.md

   worker PostgreSQL database.

   - `configure` will initialize both solver's and worker's databases.
-  - `configure solver` will initialize only solver's database.
+  - `configure solver` will initialize only the solver's database.
-  - `configure worker` will initialize only worker's database.
+  - `configure worker` will initialize only the worker's database.

   **IMPORTANT NOTE: This command has to be run only once (at the beginning), but running it multiple times should not do any harm.**

 * `await_migrations`

-  Blocks until the latest migration applied to "WORKER_POSTGRES_URL" and "SOLVER_POSTGRES_URL" PostgreSQL server instances match the latest known migration.
+  Blocks until the latest migration applied to solver's and worker's databases match the latest known migration.

-  To check only one PostgreSQL server instance, you should pass the same URL to both "WORKER_POSTGRES_URL" and "SOLVER_POSTGRES_URL".
+  To check only the solver's database, you should pass the solver's database URL to both "SOLVER_POSTGRES_URL" and "WORKER_POSTGRES_URL".

 * `consume_messages`